 Terminology

-From a linguistic perspective, Mandarin Chinese has no single word precisely meaning what “precedent” means as it does in European tradition, although it does have a word for stare decisis precedent.
+As noted above about comparative law with Soviet Russia, From a linguistic perspective, Mandarin Chinese has no single word precisely meaning what “precedent” means as it does in European tradition, although it does have a word for stare decisis precedent.
 This is most clearly seen in the Chinese expression used to describe lack of political precedent “unprecedented” (前所未有), and other such expressions.
 Thus, in Chinglish, a commonly seen label is “judicial practice,” a highly direct and confusing translation that came about because of translators’ misunderstanding of the English word “precedent.”

 The English word “precedent” literally means “preceding” things, a broad word and not necessarily legal terminology, but in Chinglish, “precedent” (判例), must be legal and must refer to stare decisis.
 Thus, China legal commentators unskilled in English, may accidentally deny that anything in China is precedented at all.